nginyc/udacity-find-my-cafe/README.md

 ## Opening up the Web Application

+Clone this project onto your machine.

-Open `./index.html` in your favorite modern web browser.
+In the project's directory, open `./index.html` in your favorite modern web browser.